 As mentioned by Vincent Tsui, writing for Harvard Business Reviews, “Motivating employees seems like it should be easy.
 And it is – in theory.
 But while the concept of motivation may be straightforward, motivating employees in real-life situations is far more challenging.
 As leaders, we’re asked to understand what motivates each individual on our team and manage them accordingly.”

-This requires that leaders go beyond the carrot for motivation and the stick for consequences or punitive action.
+This requires that leaders go beyond the carrot for motivation and stick to consequences or punitive action.
 It boils down to getting to know your employees or team members and then delivering motivation that matters to them.
-Stop dangling a carrot in front of their face they’ll rarely reach, or threatening painful consequences and start providing something that each employee values.
+Stop dangling a carrot in front of them when you know they rarely reach it or threaten painful consequences and start providing something that each employee values.

 Finding the True Motivator